 So why are teachers still hesitant to incorporate PBL in their classrooms?
 I usually get one of the following two concerns:

 - My students don’t behave.

-I’m going to address ability level and how to differentiate instruction for students during PBL in a blog post later this month because I think it IS a valid concern, but today I’m going to focus on student behavior.
+I’m going to address ability level and how to differentiate instruction for students during PBL in a blog post later this month because I think it IS a valid concern, but today I’m going to focus on student behavior and classroom management.
 These two topics are intertwined, because struggling students are often the ones that have trouble with behavior during class.

 If kids are engaged, they are less likely to misbehave.

 I use a lot of Math project-based learning activities that have printable guides and sheets to help students organize work.
 These are meant to give the teacher and students the tools they need for the PBL.
 They are the “bones” of the project.
 You cannot hand students a packet and expect them to be engaged.
 Take the time to plan each day of your PBL with a fresh activity that will have students asking A LOT of questions.